 Aside from having a catchier name, Thunderbird Lodge is a carbon copy of Kachina Lodge.

-Room Cost: Varies depending on season – rooms start at US$116 + tax per night in Winter, but expect to pay much more in peak season.
+Room Cost: Rooms start at $116 + tax / night in Winter, but expect to pay much more in peak season.

 5. Maswik Lodge